rearc-data/fred-initial-claims/README.md

 <a href="https://www.rearc.io/data/">
     <img src="./rearc_logo_rgb.png" alt="Rearc Logo" title="Rearc Logo" height="52" />
 </a>

-M1 Money Stock | FRED
+Initial Claims in the U.S. | FRED
 =========================

 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting []().